patelrohanv/patelrohanv.blog/posts/dva-c01-studying-sqs.md

   * periodically polls the queue
   * doesn't return a response until a message arrives in the queue or the long poll times out
   * **generally prefereable to short polling** - also saves money

+##### Delay Queues (configuration)

+* postpone the delivery of new messages (setting change)

+  * does not affect the delay of messages already in the queue, only new ones - standard queues
+  * does affect the delay of messages already in the queue - FIFO queues

 ### SNS - Simple Notification Service